bernardas78/KerasImagenetFruits/README.md

 - Train a Neural Network
 - Use computer vision and trained NN to recognize the item
 - Present the customer/cashier with reduced number of items
+- Another project spun-off from this one: [Detection of multiple items](Detection.md)
 ![alt text](Visuals/Concept.jpg "")

 ## Dataset